shakilmith/documentaion/quarkus/quarkus-crud-application-with-hibernate-orm/index.md

 }

 ```

 The field can be public or private.
 If you use PanacheEntity (reactive patter than repository) the field should be public and there will be no id or getter/setter methods.
 But, these are required when you follow the repository approach.
 Also note that, as id is auto generated, so when you use Postman or curl to send or update data, please don't use setId(), I don't know actually when I use it, my data has not been persisted at all, I got null values last.

 8. Now create PersonRepository.java class that implemensts PanacheRepository or PanacheRepositoryBase.
-The differences betweeb these are, PanacheRepository takes one argument and PanacheRepositoryBase takes two argument.
+The differences between these are, PanacheRepository takes one argument and PanacheRepositoryBase takes two argument. (domain and type)

 ```js